yegor256/blog/_posts/2014/apr/2014-04-13-no-obligations-principle.md

 logical).

-If you get a task, and don't deliver within ten days, the project manager can take it away and pay you nothing &mdash; no matter how much time you invested in the task already or the reasons for your failure to complete it.
+If you get a task, and don't deliver within ten days, the project manager can take it away and pay you nothing&mdash;no matter how much time you invested in the task already or the reasons for your failure to complete it.

 ## Where Are The Monkeys Now?